 So far, I have implemented two generators:

-I am currently working with NAG to incorporate these into a new set of numerical routines for GPUs available free to academics subject to them signing a collaborative agreement.
+I worked with NAG to incorporate these into a new set of numerical routines for GPUs available free to academics who sign a collaborative agreement.

 In my initial work with GPUs, a visiting student and I implemented a LIBOR market model.
 An updated version of this code uses the mrg32k3a random number generator described above, and includes a comparison between the output of CPU and GPU code to show that the results are identical to machine precision